Hi, I am Khorry Carlos, the momshie behind Mom on Watch blog.

 Though it was a humbling experience, I am blessed that God humbled and disciplined us especially me.
 I know so much better now; been there and done that.
 I will not go back.
 Never again that I will borrow money from loans and credit cards just to immediately gratify myself and keep up with others.
 Late gratification is one of the keys to financial independence.

 “But consider the joy of those corrected by God!
 Do not despise the discipline of the Almighty when you sin.” – Job 5:17

-It has been several months now since my husband and I made that decision to get out of debt and be financially free.
-We worked doubly hard this year, did our research and made efforts to take control of our finances.
-Today, to God be the glory, we are more than halfway to paying our debt worth P 1,065,000 and it is my turn to pay it forward.
+It has been 2 years now since my husband and I made that decision to get out of debt and be financially free.
+We worked doubly hard last year, did our research and made efforts to take control of our finances.
+Today, to God be the glory, we paid all our debt worth P 1,065,000 (actually 1.6 M plus including the interests) and it is now my turn to pay it forward.

-The goal of this blog is to help you, hardworking mommygers become better in managing your home and money.
+The goal of this blog is to help you, hardworking momshies become better in managing your home and money.
 I will share information, experiences, the things I learned and tips.
 I will share also resources that our family still use to this day so you can help your families to get out of debt without the overwhelm.
-It is also the goal of this blog to glorify our faithful God who is our source and the reason why I am still standing strong today.
+It is also the goal of this blog to glorify our faithful God who is our source and the reason why my family is still standing strong today.

 If you have a question that I can help you with, feel free to leave me a note below.
-I would love to help you with it in the best way I can.
+I would love to help you in the best way I can.